 Eastern Towhee

 Eastern towhees were detected in 58 of 59 plots.
-In plots where they were observed, mean counts were 1.51 +/- 0.05 SE individuals.
 Mean predicted abundance under the null model was 2.73 (85% CI 2.34 - 3.20).
 Predicted eastern towhee abundance was negatively affected by canopy cover, but unaffected by disturbance (Fig. 2, Table 2).
 Detection probability was positively affected by Julian date (days after May 1) in all models (Table 2).

 Table 2.
 Eastern towhee abundance models ranked by Akaike information criterion (AIC).
 Abundance was modeled with a Poisson distributed in all models.
 Parameter estimates are given with 85% confidence intervals.
 Bolded non-intercept parameter estimates are significant at p < 0.15.